avrum/JenkinsFileFor.NETCore/README.md

 <br><br>
-**If you found this repository to be helpful, you can say "thank you" by clicking the "start button.
+**If you found this repository to be helpful, you can say "thank you" by clicking the "Star" button.
 Thanks :)**
 [![Start Github|Solid](https://github.com/avrum/JenkinsFileFor.NETCore/blob/master/GithubClickStart.png)](https://github.com/avrum/JenkinsFileFor.NETCore)